惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Geralt is powerful, so the power fantasy is strong.
 Credit: CD Projekt Red

 All this is to say it’s OK to like one flavor of something, and not the other.
 You can like orange, but not lemon, or vice versa—you don’t have to categorically say “I like citrus,” and no one should expect liking one to mean you like the others.
-(Not that any well-adjusted person would, but hey, gamers are special sometimes.)
+(Not that any well-adjusted person would, but hey, gamers are gamers.)

 The value of knowing what you like